blue-sky-r/sunrise-sunset/README.md

 AWK impelementation - suits pefectly for OpenWRT [ [ Kankun / Konke ](https://openwrt.org/toh/kankun/kk-sp3) ] customized
 firmware as awk is build in.
-A few math/system functions have to defined explicitly as they are not part of awk, like ABS=VALUE, ARCUS-COSINE, convert DEGREE-to-RADIANS and SLEEP.
+A few math/system functions have to defined explicitly as they are not part of awk, like absolute-value, arcus-cosine, convert degree-to-radians and sleep.
 The rest is just command line parameter handling, verbose output and some conversions for human friendly format.

 There are four mandatory cli parametres: latitude, longitude, mode (sunrise/sunset) and offset.